usmanadaudu/exam-anomaly-detection/README.md

 ### 📹 Recorded footage
 The processed footages will be saved as a video named `processed_footage.mp4` in the main directory.
 The saved video will be a non-mirrored version.

+> ⚠️ Caution: Be sure to inform people when taking their footages and get permissions as neccesary.

 ### 📊 Sample Output

 > ![Sample Output](Images/sample_output.jpg)